sfstoolbox/theory/README.md

 ## Credits

-This documentation is developed by
+This documentation is developed by (in alphabetical order):
+Jens Ahrens, TU Berlin
+Vera Erbes, University of Rostock
+Matthias Geier, University of Rostock
+Nara Hahn, University of Rostock
+Till Rettberg, University of Rostock
+Frank Schultz, University of Rostock
+Sascha Spors, University of Rostock
 Hagen Wierstorf, TU Berlin
 Fiete Winter, University of Rostock
-Frank Schultz, University of Rostock
-Jens Ahrens, TU Berlin
-Sascha Spors, University of Rostock